16 Ways Having A Sociopathic Parent Traumatized You & How To Heal

 provided by Shutterstock

-Having to constantly read your parent’s unpredictable moods has left you with an almost supernatural ability to sense others’ emotions, but this gift comes at a heavy price.
+Having to read your parent’s unpredictable moods constantly has left you with an almost supernatural ability to sense others’ emotions, but this gift comes at a heavy price.
 You find yourself absorbing the feelings of everyone around you like an emotional sponge, often unable to distinguish between their pain and your own.
 This heightened empathy can make public spaces overwhelming and intimate relationships exhausting because you’re constantly processing both your own feelings and everyone else’s.
 Your intuition about people is usually spot-on, but you often ignore these insights because your parent trained you to doubt your own perceptions.

-15. Decision-Making Is Paralyzing
+15. You Find Decision-Making Completely Paralyzing

 provided by iStock

 Making choices becomes an overwhelming exercise in anxiety because your parent’s reactions to your decisions were unpredictable and often punishing.
 You learned that making the wrong choice could have severe emotional consequences, leading to decision paralysis even in minor situations.
 The simple act of choosing what to eat or wear can trigger a cascade of overthinking as you try to predict every possible outcome and consequence.
-Your need to make the “perfect” decision often leaves you stuck in analysis paralysis, afraid to commit to any choice at all.

 16. Your Inner Voice Is Your Enemy